gaiavallarino/gaiavallarino/README.md

 I love travelling and learning new languages.
 If I'm not doing either, I'm spending my time gardening :seedling:	:evergreen_tree:, playing videogames :video_game: or reading :open_book:.

-The journey has been since an exciting one, and I'm yearning to find new opportunities to learn, collaborate, and create.

 ## Skills

 - **Programming Languages:** Python, R, MATLAB, SQL